[Gemini × Google Sites] I Made a Web Page for Hands-on Materials with Gemini Even Though I Don't Know HTML!

 I also made preparations for myself:

-• Including all necessary links for the day, such as slide material URLs that everyone would add as "Sources," on the overview page
+• Including URLs for slide materials that everyone would add as "Sources" and other necessary links on the overview page

-• Setting up a casual discussion thread in Slack
+• Setting up a discussion thread in Slack

 7: Conclusion

-That's the full scope of preparations for this workshop.
+That's the entire process of creating materials for this hands-on session.

 I was able to create web pages without writing code, using Gemini and Google Sites.